adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 ### Support for the User Sync tool

-For additional support for this utility, please open an issue in GitHub.
-To help with the debugging process, include any log files that are generated during the application execution in your support request (as long as they contain no confidential information).
+Adobe Enterprise customers can use their normal support channels to get support for User Sync.

-Note that Adobe Customer Support is currently unable to provide support for the User Sync tool.
+Since this is an open source project, you can also open an issue in GitHub.
+To help with the debugging process, include your platform, command line options, and any log files that are generated during the application execution in your support request (as long as they contain no confidential information).

 ---